CharlyMannion/railsSetUp/README.md

 # Rails Set Up

-A guide to setting up a basic Ruby on Rails Web Application, following a TDD approach
+A guide to setting up a basic Ruby on Rails Web Application, following a TDD approach.

+This guide provides instructions for creating an app that lets a user add post to a web page.

 ## Instructions